 Like most projects with waste wood, you size the final feature based on what wood you have to hand and minimising the number of cuts you need to make.
 The bins are therefore quite deep (120 cm), based on the featherboard lengths we had, but they are different widths (around 100 cm) because the pallet slats for the front 'doors' are two different lengths.

-- Lots of slats from pallets, sorted an cut to the same length.
+Lots of slats from pallets, sorted and cut to the same length.
 You can add to these later - they remain loose.

 How we made it

-- Because some people were confused about which bin to add material to, we took a slat our of each bin, painted it with BEDEC Multi-surface exterior blackboard paint and used chalk pens to write 'Feed me', 'Digesting' and 'Ready'.
+Because some people were confused about which bin to add material to, we took a slat our of each bin, painted it with BEDEC Multi-surface exterior blackboard paint (Wilko blackboard paint is also good) and used chalk pens to write 'Feed me', 'Digesting' and 'Ready'.
 We were also reminded that good composting technique is to 'Wear gloves' and 'Wash your hands' after use - so we added these too.

 We might add a blanket on the top in time, maybe just from weed suppressant membrane folded up and held down with bricks.
 This works well on our allotment.